box/box-typescript-sdk-gen/docs/trashedWebLinks.md

 Retrieves a web link that has been moved to the trash.

-This operation is performed by calling function `getWebLinkTrash`.
+This operation is performed by calling function `getTrashedWebLinkById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-web-links-id-trash/).